OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 title: Build an Outlook task pane add-in
-description: Learn how to build a simple Outlook add-in by using jQuery and the Office JS API and test it locally. ms.topic: quickstart ms.date: 05/02/2019
+description: Learn how to build a simple Outlook add-in by using jQuery and the Office JS API and test it locally. ms.topic: quickstart ms.date: 06/13/2019
 localization_priority: Priority
 ---

 # Build your first Outlook add-in

-In this article, you'll walk through the process of building an Outlook task pane add-in.
+In this article, you'll walk through the process of building an Outlook task pane add-in that displays at least one property of a selected message.

 ## Create the add-in

 You can create an Office Add-in by using Visual Studio or any other editor.
-Tell us what editor you'd like to use by choosing one of the following tabs:
+Tell us what editor you'd like to use by choosing one of the following tabs.

 # [Visual Studio](#tab/visual-studio)